Postgraduate research degrees

 The University's GRADskills programme provides a wealth of training opportunities to help you develop transferable skills and achieve your research and career goals.

-    There are many other funding schemes available for prospective postgraduate students – please see Research scholarships for more information.
+There are other funding schemes available for prospective postgraduate students – please see the University's webpage on Scholarships for research postgraduate programmes for more information.

 In addition to the current funded opportunities, we also welcome applications for study towards research degrees on a wide range of topics from candidates with an excellent academic background.
 You can find out more about the range of research undertaken in the school by viewing the Research groups page.
 In the first instance, please contact a relevant member of academic staff to discuss your interest and ideas for possible research projects.

 Below is a list of example PhD topics and titles suggested by staff members (and grouped by research group).
 You can use this to help identify a supervisor whose research interests align with your own.
 Please note that this list is not exhaustive, and you can find more staff members on the people page.

 These projects do not have funding attached (unlike those listed under Current funded opportunities), and this would have to be secured separately.
 You can learn more about options and opportunities for funding PhD projects by viewing the Funding tab below.